gchure/phd/src/chapter_02/section_06_discussion.md

 systematic relationships between behaviors that previously were only determined empirically.

-One such property is the dynamic range, which is of considerable interest when designing or characterizing a genetic circuit, is revealed to have an interesting property: although changing the value of $\Delta
+&nbsp;&nbsp;&nbsp;&nbsp;One such property is the dynamic range, which is of considerable interest when designing or characterizing a genetic circuit, is revealed to have an interesting property: although changing the value of $\Delta
 \varepsilon_{RA}$ causes the dynamic range curves to shift to the right or